HISPlayer/UnityWebGL-SDK/setup-guide.md

 <br>

 ## Configure Unity for WebGL
-Once the package is imported, it is time to do some configuration inside Unity.
+Once the package is imported, please follow below steps.
 First of all switch the platform for **WebGL**.
 Open **File > Build Settings** and then select **WebGL platform** and **switch platform**.

 <p align="center">